TheLudd/fibble/readme.md

-# tribble
+# fibble

-Tribble is a small library to insert test doubles into your test.
+Fibble is a small library to insert test doubles into your test.
 It is heavily inspired by [quibble](https://github.com/testdouble/quibble) but targeted at es modules only.
 It was also made to support [pnpm](https://pnpm.io/) which creates a slightly different layout in the node_modules folder than other